cirosantilli/git-tutorial/index.md

 The general semantics of such differentiation suggests the following rule, which you should always follow:

+`man git` says:

-> use lightweight tags only for quick and dirty private development tags.
+> Annotated tags are meant for release while lightweight tags are meant for private or temporary object labels

 -   `git describe` goes back to the first annotated tag ancestor, not lightweight, by default.